dominz88/infocert/README.md

 * Get the validity of a certificate
 * List the domains included in a certificate
-* Validate a certificate or a CSR against a private key to see if they match.
+* Validate a certificate or a CSR against a private key to see if they match
 * If an URL is provided it will download the certificate to /tmp/

 Only RSA certificates are supported.